Danielwsx64/xcribe/README.md

 ## Usage

-XCribe generates documentation from `Plug.Conn` struct used on your tests.
+Xcribe generates documentation from `Plug.Conn` struct used on your tests.
 To document a route you need pass the `conn` struct to macro `document`.

+First you need add an `use` macro in your `ConnCase` file (usally located in `/test/support/conn_case.ex`).
-First import the module `Xcribe.Helpers.Document` on your `/test/support/conn_case.ex`, that way you will have the `document` macro available on your test specs.
+Doing that, `document` macro will be available into your test specs.

 /test/support/conn_case.ex